flare-labs-ltd/fasset-bots/README.md

 The script will create [AgentBotRunner](./src/actors/AgentBotRunner.ts).
 The runner will initiate needed context and connect to native network (Flare/Songbird).
 Then it will constantly check if any active agent stored in persistent state should handle any incoming events (see [Agent](./docs/actors/agent.md)).

-In order to create new agent, deposit funds and some do some other manual operations, command line interface is provided [`fasset-bots-cli`](./docs/cli.md).
-You can access it with opening another terminal and run command `yarn fasset-bots-cli`.
+In order to create new agent, deposit funds and some do some other manual operations, command line interface is provided [`agent-bot`](./docs/cli.md).
+You can access it with opening another terminal and run command `yarn agent-bot`.

-## Command line interface for Agent bots `fasset-bots-cli`
+## Command line interface for Agent bots `agent-bot`

-Command line interface can be access by running command `yarn fasset-bots-cli`.
+Command line interface can be access by running command `yarn agent-bot`.
 For more see [here](./docs/cli.md).

 ## How to run other bots (Challenger, Liquidator and SystemKeeper)